TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 144/Psalms 144.10.md

 ---

-Thou art he that giveth salvation unto kings; Who rescueth David his servant from the hurtful sword.
+You are he who gives salvation to kings, who rescues David, his servant, from the deadly sword.